DavidStevensonVtex/Vue.js/Vue.js-Quick-Start/003-Essentials/05-Class-and-Style-Bindings/README.md

 We can bind `:style` to an array of multiple style objects.
 These objects will be merged and applied to the same element:

 `<div :style="[baseStyles, overridingStyles]"></div>`

+#### Auto-prefixing

+When you use a CSS property that requires a [vendor prefix](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) in `:style`, Vue will automatically add the appropriate prefix.
+Vue does this by checking at runtime to see which style properties are supported in the current browser.
+If the browser doesn't support a particular property then various prefixed variants will be tested to try to find one that is supported.